 The company proudly observes National Disability Employment Awareness Month.
 During it, the brand took the opportunity to explain some of the things it’s doing to make workplaces more open to those who are disabled.

-At one of its manufacturing plants, over 40 percent of the people employed have developmental or physical disabilities and there are similar inclusivity efforts in the brand’s other U.S.-based facilities.
+At one of its manufacturing plants, over 40 percent of the people employed have developmental or physical disabilities according to P&G, and there are similar inclusivity efforts in the brand’s other U.S.-based facilities.
 Procter & Gamble also has a corporate affinity group for people with disabilities that serves as a resource for disabled employees as well as those who care for them.

 Aetna is one of the largest health insurance providers in the United States.
 It has a standout track record of hiring disabled workers and offering employment options that fit their abilities.